Chirality-Induced Orbital Selectivity through Linear-Orbital Coupling: Differences from previous CIOS studies

 {\em Electronic dephasing noise --} Our continuous-variable 3D model does not require any electronic dephasing to observe the CIOS effects present in our work.
 In contrast, tight-binding models often require dephasing noise to observe CIOS/CISS effects.

-{\em Access to transient dynamics --} We also note that our work employs a wave-packet method, which enables monitoring of transient electron dynamics at the interfaces between the input/output and chiral regions, as well as within the chiral region itself (see Figs.~S1 and S3 in the SM).
-This wave-packet approach helps clarify the underlying CIOS mechanisms behind the simulated results and contrasts with the non-equilibrium Green's function method employed in Refs.~[17,30], which computes transmittance but does not provide access to transient dynamics.
+{\em Access to transient dynamics --} We also note that our work employs a wave-packet method, which enables monitoring of transient electron dynamics at the interfaces between the input/output and chiral regions, as well as within the chiral region itself (see Figs.~\ref{figS1} and \ref{figS3}).
+This wave-packet approach helps clarify the underlying CIOS mechanisms behind the simulated results and contrasts with the non-equilibrium Green's function method employed in Refs.~\cite{GerstenJCP2013,LiuNM2021}, which computes transmittance but does not provide access to transient dynamics.